-Search has become one of the primary way to access information online.
-There are six major drivers that have caused this departure from “orientation & navigation” tools as main design challenge:
+Search has become one of the primary ways to access information online.
+There are six major drivers that have caused this departure from “orientation & navigation” tools as the main design challenge:

 Having good search means you need to have a very good index.
-Indexing vast amounts of data means having to dig through all that data and create a search index from that.
-In case of private local searches (like Spotlight on OS X) this requires the own computer to work through all.
-In case of search engine it meant that the part of the Internet that needs to be indexed needs to be downloaded time and time again.
+Indexing vast amounts of data mean having to dig through all that data and create a search index from that.
+In case of private local searches (like Spotlight on OS X), this requires the own computer to work through all.
+In the case of the search engine, it meant that the part of the Internet that needs to be indexed needs to be downloaded time and time again.
 Bandwidth is still a limitation — but dealing with this has become a completely different problem today it is more a question of optimization and not so much a hard limit.